simonneutert/sinatras-skeleton/README.md

 I want this Sinatra boilerplate app to:

 * work with Bundler
-* use ORM is ActiveRecord
+* use ActiveRecord as ORM
 * have an MVC-like structure
 * support Sass/Scss and CoffeeScript
 * party with [jQuery](http://jquery.com) and [Turbolinks](https://github.com/turbolinks/turbolinks)!
 Yes, Turbolinks.